hachahoud/100-days-of-code/log.md

 **DAY 72**.
 So I took yesterday off because I'm getting ready for university (I go to college in another city).
 But today I coded for a while answering the exercises in a python book-which I shared before, check it at: https://github.com/hachahoud/Python-Crash-Course

+**DAY 73.**
+I managed to code for an hour or so, did the exercises in the dictionaries chapter in the book: python crash course by Eric Matthes.